chauff/cse1500-web-transcripts/Assignment-2.md

 Create a list of message types (e.g. game-start, game-move, player-type, abort-game, ...) and work out who (server, client-A, client-B) communicates it to whom.
 How many and what types of messages you need depends on your chosen game to implement.

-### 3.4) WebSockets: a first app
+### 3.4) WebSockets: a minimum viable examples

 Lets now connect our two (or more - depending on the game you chose) gamers, to play together.
 Time for the [WebScoket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
 We use [ws](https://github.com/websockets/ws) one of the most popular WebSocket implementations for node.js.

 First, lets install it via `npm`:

 ````
 npm install --save ws
 ````

-Before you implement anything useful, try this [minimal example](demo-code/minimum-example-ws) of a WebSocket: here, a client establishes a WebSocket connection with a WebSocket handshake.
+Before you implement anything useful, try this [minimal example](demo-code/minimum-example-ws) of a WebSocket - **note, that it is completely independent of your board game application code!**.
+In this minimum viable example, a client establishes a WebSocket connection with a WebSocket handshake.
 It sends a *Hello from the client* message to the server, which responds with a *Hello to you too!* and logs the client's message.
 WebSocket programming thus requires both changes in the client-side and server-side code.
 Here is our minimal client code (`test.html`):

 ```html
 <!DOCTYPE html>